VETURISRIRAM/NETWORKINGPROJECTS/TCP over UDP (Reliable Communication) Implementation/README.md

----
-title: homework 5
-section: homeworks
-due: 11:59PM, November 27th, 2017
----

-## Homework 5: Reliable Communication
+## Reliable Communication

-In this homework, you will implement reliable communication over an unreliable link, just like TCP.
+In this project, a reliable communication over an unreliable link is implemented, just like TCP.

 You will be provided with code that simulates an unreliable link between sender and receiver.
 This link has a very constrained buffer (only two packets can